 In this Article

-- Iliotibial band syndrome facts
+- Iliotibial band (IT band) syndrome facts

-- What is iliotibial band syndrome?
+- What is iliotibial band (IT band) syndrome?

-- What causes iliotibial band syndrome?
+- What causes iliotibial band (IT band) syndrome?

 - Find a local Doctor in your town

-What causes iliotibial band syndrome?
+What causes iliotibial band (IT band) syndrome?

+There can be a predisposition to develop IT band syndrome.
 Anatomy issues may include differences in the lengths of the legs (a leg-length discrepancy), an abnormal tilt to the pelvis, or bowed legs (genu varum).
 These situations can cause the iliotibial band to become excessively tight, leading to increased friction when the band crosses back and forth across the femoral epicondyle during activity.

 Training errors may cause runners to develop iliotibial band syndrome symptoms.
 Roads are canted or banked with the center of the road higher than the outside edge to allow for water runoff.
 If a runner always runs on the same side of the road, it produces the same effect on the body as having a leg-length discrepancy.
 One leg is always downhill compared to the other, and the pelvis has to tilt to accommodate the activity.
 Running too many hills can also cause inflammation of the IT band.
 Running downhill is especially stressful on the IT band as it works to stabilize the knee.